NathanBrooks/Sublime-Plugins/README.md

 add above to key bindings and the .py to the user package directory.

-The forward argument will determine if a selected area will use the front or the back end of the selection for the point to add.
+The _forward_ argument will determine if a selected area will use the front or the back end of the selection for the point to add.

+The _dropCursor_ argument for loading will determine if you keep the the current active cursors before loading in the saved ones.